lunduniversity/introprog/README.md

 ### Latex guide

 * Make sure you have your tex editor set to UTF-8 encoding.
-If you get strange errors in relation to swedish characters, this is likely due to problems relating to platform-specific non-utf-8 encodings on mac or windows.
+If you get strange errors in relation to Swedish characters, this is likely due to problems relating to non-UTF-8 encodings on mac or windows.
+Linux usually works out-of-the-box.

 * Install texlive-full to get all extra latex stuff that is needed to compile the tex code in this repo.
-If you don't know which editor to use, try out textworks.
+If you don't know which tex editor to use, try textworks.

 * Check out the `.cls` files in `compedium/` and `slides/` that provide many useful latex commands.